The offense of criminal mischief in Florida has the potential to produce extremely serious consequences for those accused, charged or convicted of it.

-A West Palm Beach criminal mischief attorney can prove invaluable in constructing a successful defense strategy in what can be a devastating charge if not handled correctly.
+A West Palm Beach criminal mischief lawyer can prove invaluable in constructing a successful defense strategy in what can be a devastating charge if not handled correctly.
 Contact an experienced attorney today.

 As outlined in detail by Fla.
 Stat. §806.13, criminal mischief involves the malicious and willful damaging by any means of the personal or real property of another party.

 The definition includes acts of vandalism and marking with graffiti, though this is by no means exhaustive of what may be deemed to fall under this category of offense.
 Slashing tires, breaking windows, intentionally trashing the interior of a home or “keying” a car are other “common” examples.
 The classification of personal property can cover things like boats and other vehicles, while that of real property tends to implicate commercial buildings, residential homes and other structures.
 Someone accused of criminal mischief should seek legal guidance from an attorney in West Palm Beach.

 The severity of the sanctions faced by those found guilty of criminal mischief in Florida are largely determined by the extent of the property damage resulting from the defendant’s actions, and can escalate as follows: